glenscheng/AndroidSecurityCam/README.md

 # Instructions
 1. how to set up phone
 2. how to set up computer
+3.   brew install opencv
-3. how to run program
+4. how to run program